Mwesigye-Nicholas/Eloquet_JavaScript/README.md

-This going to contain my JavaScript projects
+This going to contain my JavaScript Tasks